leggedrobotics/interactive_navigation/README.md

 # e.g., `module load eth_proxy`
 module load eth_proxy
 ```

-#### Step 7 Submitting a job
+## Submitting a Job
 To submit a job, cd into `IsaacLab-Internal` and run
 ```bash
 ./docker/cluster/cluster_interface.sh job "argument1" "argument2" ...

 ```
 You can submit multiple jobs in parallel.
-If you need to update your docker environment, you need to repeat step 5.
+If you need to update your docker environment, you need to repeat step 5 of the setup (push singularity image)